Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Compute_Nodes_and_User_Access_Nodes.md

     . . .
     ```

-9. Make nodes available to customers and refer to *CSM Health Checks and Install Validation* in the *HPE Cray EX System Administration Guide S-8001* to check system health and status.
+9. Make nodes available to customers and refer to [Validate CSM Health](../validate_csm_health.md) to check system health and status.